r5valkyrie/r5v_script_studio/README.md

 ### From Release

-1. Download the latest release from the [Releases page](https://github.com/r5valkyrie/r5v_mod_studio/releases)
+1. Download the latest release from the [Releases page](https://github.com/r5valkyrie/r5v_script_studio/releases)
 2. Run the installer or extract the archive
-3. Launch R5V Mod Studio
+3. Launch R5V Script Studio

 ### From Source